 - Kidney disease – Receiving long-term dialysis for chronic kidney failure increases the risk of developing renal cancer.

 - Family history – Siblings of people who have had this cancer have greater risk.

 - Certain genetic conditions – People with certain conditions such as von Hippel-Lindau disease, Birt-Hogg-Dube syndrome, tuberous sclerosis and familial papillary renal cell carcinoma.

 - Environmental – Exposure to certain chemicals such as asbestos, benzene, cadmium, and some herbicides and organic solvents.

 Evidence of other risk factors may also be related to physical activity, alcohol consumption and occupational exposure to herbicides or organic solvents.

 Kidney cancer symptoms

 A lack of symptoms leads to many kidney tumors going undetected.
 Physicians often detect such tumors while conducting a test for something else.
-Symptoms of pain in the stomach area, pain in the back and visible blood in the urine occur when kidney tumors stretch or compress, as well as when they protrude against structures nearby the kidney or in it
+Symptoms of pain in the stomach area, pain in the back and visible blood in the urine occur when kidney tumors stretch or compress, as well as when they protrude against structures near the kidney or in it.

 Other symptoms include: